Gypsy-Rose Blanchard: Growing independence

+"If we have a girl, the way it has to be, she has to lose her virginity to you because you are the master of the household".

+"I will have to explain that to her when she's of an age where it's time to explain it, like not when she's 7, more like around 13".

-In 2014, Gypsy-Rose confided to 23-year-old neighbor Aleah Woodmansee (who, unaware that Gypsy-Rose was closer to her own age, considered herself a "big sister"), that she and Godejohn had discussed eloping and had even chosen names for potential children.
-According to law-enforcement reports and media coverage, Gypsy maintained multiple Facebook accounts under different names.
-Despite Dee Dee's efforts to prevent her from using the internet, which went as far as allegedly destroying her daughter's phone and laptop, Gypsy-Rose maintained contact with Woodmansee, who saved printouts of her posts, until 2014.
+In 2014, Blanchard confided to 23-year-old neighbor Aleah Woodmansee (who, unaware that Blanchard was closer to her own age, considered herself a "big sister"), that she and Godejohn had discussed eloping and had even chosen names for potential children.
+According to law-enforcement reports and media coverage, Blanchard maintained multiple Facebook accounts under different names.
+Despite Blanchard alleging Dee Dee would not allow her internet access, which went as far as allegedly destroying her daughter's phone and laptop, she maintained online contact with Woodmansee, who saved printouts of her posts, until 2014.

-In 2015, Gypsy Rose arranged and paid for Godejohn to travel to Springfield.
+Blanchard and Godejohn communicated online for years, which Blanchard kept a secret because Dee Dee would not have allowed it.
+In 2015, Blanchard arranged and paid for Godejohn to travel to Springfield with money stolen from her mother.
 She planned to pretend to meet him for the first time at a movie theater with her mother, then appear to strike up a relationship based on the supposed chance encounter.
-At trial, Gypsy testified she had "plans A, B, and C" to be with him, with Plan A being the staged movie introduction, that she said "didn't go well at all"; she also testified they had been discussing killing Dee Dee for about a year and that she had considered other methods earlier.
-She said they communicated secretly for years because her mother would never allow it.
-The staged meeting was presented as the first option among several plans described in court.
+At trial, Blanchard testified that this meeting was one of three plans she had made to be with Godejohn. she had "plans A, B, and C" to be with him.
+She also testified they had been discussing killing Dee Dee for about a year and that she had considered other methods earlier.

+Godejohn claims that Blanchard made it clear to him that as long as Dee Dee was alive, they couldn't be together and told him that getting rid of her was the only option.

+Blanchard admitted she “talked [Godejohn] into it [the murder plot]”, at one point allegedly texting him, “For motivation sake bring your A game hun.
+This is life with me on the line,”.

+Less than a month before the murder, Blanchard sent Godejohn a video of her walking into her mother’s room, pointing at Dee Dee's pillow and making a stabbing motion.